🜂 Opening

 He's thirty.
 He watched what was happening in silence for a while.
 And then he turned to me and asked a question.
 Not rhetorically.
 Not as a political statement.
 Just a young man looking at the world and asking the obvious thing that all the frameworks are specifically designed to prevent you from asking.

-Why don't Muslim-majority countries have nuclear weapons?
+Why don't most Muslim-majority countries have nuclear weapons?

 I didn't answer him immediately.